cdklabs/cdk-from-cfn/docs/2_conditions.md

 But the ordering of the conditions in json are in a map which is unordered.
 This means the two-phases:

 1. Loop through and parse an internal representation of Conditions
-2. dep-chain: Look through Condition blocks and add dependency chains, such as `IsCelluar -> IsBeta`
+2. dep-chain: Look through Condition blocks and add dependency chains, such as `IsInCanadaOrVirginia -> IsBeta`
 3. When outputting, reverse output by dependencies.

 This will always ensure a correct program in typescript (if the json is correct).